smokeyfro/eden-collective/journal/gridsome-forestry-cms.md

 ---
 date: 2019-06-07
-title: New community discussion forum launched
+title: New discussion forum launched
 author: Nichlas W. Andersen
 excerpt: While whatsapp groups are great for general chatting, they are not great with staying on topic.
 That's why we have launched a new, easy to use discussion